I Want To...

 The School of Medicine accepts prerequisites completed at the community college level.
 In order to be competitive in the selection process, we encourage prospective applicants with community college prerequisites to supplement these courses by taking advanced courses in related subjects at their four year institution.
 A holistic review process is used to select applicants to interview at Hopkins and many factors are considered in this review.
 These factors include the rigor of the applicant’s course of studies, grades, MCAT scores, clinical and research exposure, letters of recommendation, personal statement and the applicant’s understanding of medicine.
 In addition, we consider the path the applicants have taken which led to their desire to apply to medical school and become a physician.

 Advanced Placement (AP) and International Baccalaureate credits acceptable to the student's undergraduate college may be used to satisfy the prerequisites in Biology, Chemistry, Physics, Calculus/Statistics and up to one-half of the Humanities/Social, Behavioral Sciences.
 AP and IB credits must be documented on an official transcript.
 Please note the additional requirements for Biology and Chemistry listed below.

 - Extension or evening courses taken in fulfillment of premedical course requirements are not acceptable unless they are identical to courses offered in the college’s regular academic program

-- Online courses and community college courses are not acceptable
+- Online courses are not acceptable for prerequisite coursework

-- Preparation in foreign universities, in most cases, must be supplemented by a year or more of work at an approved university in the United States
+- Preparation in foreign universities must be supplemented by a year or more of work at an approved university in the United States

 - Prerequisites do not need to be completed to apply but must be completed by August 1, just prior to matriculating at Johns Hopkins.
 Until successful completion of the requirements, acceptance is considered conditional